 In the summer of 2013, Bo experienced a monumental set back.
 After a two and half year fight, his mother Wendy died of Ovarian Cancer.
 Wendy was his biggest supporter in all he did.
 Bo continued to recover by focusing his efforts on his pop/punk band, which they had formed out of high school.
 However, many changes were soon to happen.

 Bo fought with the emotions that came with the death of his mother.
 On top of that, he also had mixed feelings of losing the eight years of hard work he had put into his music career.
-However, waiting around the corner, was the opportunity for Bo to start fresh.
-“I soon realized it was time to reinvent myself.”
-Bo had begun to grow as a person, as his tastes for music were also changing.
+However, waiting around the corner was the opportunity for Bo to start fresh.
+“It was time to reinvent myself.”
 Feeling a bit lost at first, he fell back on the music his mom listened to when he was a child.

-During rebuilding himself, Bo would seek out self-help audio books to gain a positive outlook on his life.
+During rebuilding himself, Bo had thrown himself into a plethora of personal growth books and looked to self-help teachers which allowed him to regain a positive outlook on his life.
 The first book Bo listened to was The Secret by Rhonda Byrne.
 “It changed my life.
 Once I realized how the universe works, it was evident as to why I was failing at life.”

 Bo began writing for his synth-pop solo project in the beginning of 2014, but his music wasn’t the only thing on his mind.
 Bo met up with a web developer named Ryan Cunningham regarding an idea.
 He wanted to start a website featuring interviews and performances from national touring bands and artists.
 With Ryan’s help, Music In Minnesota was born.
 “I enjoy doing interviews with bands I love; not only because I’m a fan, but because I’m able to ask them anything and learn from their techniques on how to be a successful musician.

 All of the lyrics, instruments, and sounds you will hear in his music are the work of Bo.